tomzx/blog.tomrochette.com-content/machine-learning/papers/cristian-bucila-model-compression/article.md

 * When is it not possible to compress an ensemble model?
 * Is there a concept of lossy vs lossless compression of models?
 * Why wasn't MUNGE compared against SMOTE, given it existed in the literature at that point (2002)?
+* In most cases covered by the experiment, a complex NN/ensemble can be compressed to a single layer of hidden units, however, can this also apply to problems where we would use CNN/RNN?

 # Overview
 * Replace an ensemble by a simpler neural network (let a NN replicate the decisions a larger model would take)